PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/browser/v2-migration.md

+---
+title: Migrating from MSAL v2.x to MSAL v3.x
+description: Learn how to acquire and use an access token
+author: EmLauber
+manager: CelesteDG

+ms.topic: reference
+ms.date: 01/10/2024
+ms.author: emilylauber
+ms.reviewer: dmwendia, cwerner, owenrichards, kengaderdus
+---

-# Migrating from MSAL 2.x to MSAL 3.x
+# Migrating from MSAL v2.x to MSAL v3.x

 If you are new to MSAL, you should start [here](initialization.md).